Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

       .. figure:: ../images/screenshots/sc_conf_vs_end_user.png
          :align: center
-         :alt: Select box bond to a list of users
+         :alt: Select box bound to a list of users
-         :name: Select box bond to a list of users
+         :name: Select box bound to a list of users

-         Select box bond to a list of users
+         Select box bound to a list of users

    -  **Binding a field to a list of user groups**: It's an extension of "binding to a list of user" but with user groups.
 It behaves the same